huzaifmalik786/React-SocketIO-Boilerplate/README.md

 # Vite+React+typescript+Tailwind+Socket.io

-This is a basic react+node(MERN Stack) application with frontend setup using vite along with react + typescript + antd + tailwind and
+1. This is a basic react+node(MERN Stack) application with frontend setup using vite along with react + typescript + antd + tailwind and
 Socket.io and express for server application.
+1. All the main files lies in the src folder for both admin and server.

-# Steps to Reuse
+# Setup

-## Clone and setting up the repository
+## Cloning and setting up the repository
 ```
 git clone "https://github.com/huzaifmalik786/React-SocketIO-Template.git"
 ```